Willie Green (American football)

-Willie Aaron Green (born April 2, 1966) is an American former professional football wide receiver who played for the Detroit Lions, Tampa Bay Buccaneers, Carolina Panthers, and Denver Broncos in the National Football League (NFL).
-He played college football at the University of Mississippi.
+Willie Aaron Green (born April 2, 1966) is an American former professional football player who was a wide receiver for the Detroit Lions, Tampa Bay Buccaneers, Carolina Panthers, and Denver Broncos in the National Football League (NFL).
+He played college football for the Ole Miss Rebels.

 Early life

 Green was born April 2, 1966, in Athens, Georgia, to politically active parents Willie and Corene.
 He played football in 1984 and 1985 at Clarke Central, where he was not widely considered the best player on either team.
 Green himself admitted "I couldn't compete with them...
 The bottom line is I never thought I would play a professional sport in anything."
 He transferred to the Tennessee Military Institute for his senior year.

 College career

 Green decided not to return to Athens and the University of Georgia, instead attending Ole Miss.
 He later commented his family encouraged him to cut childhood ties, and attend school in "a small country town (Oxford, Mississippi) so the only thing you could do was get your education and go to school.
 There wasn't enough room for trouble."
 The lack of distractions paid off.
 After a 200-yard freshman season in 1986, Green led the Rebels in receiving yards each of the next three seasons, including a then-record 816 yards his senior year in tandem with future pro-bowl tight end Wesley Walls to finish his career with a then-school-record 2,274 yards.
 He was in the SEC's top 10 each of these three years in receptions, receiving yards, and receiving touchdowns, and was named second-team All-SEC as a senior.
 As of 2017, he ranks 6th in career receiving yards, 7th for a single season, and 9th in career touchdowns.